jb753/turbigen/src/turbigen2/ARCHITECTURE.md

 examples --- has been dead.
 The `[0]` in the unreachable line below it is where `i_row` defaulting to the first row comes from.

+## A repeating stage feeds itself

+The middle of a multistage machine is fed by its own exit, so its inlet profile is not something to state but a fixed point to find. `Repeat` finds it, and needs no loop of its own: with the error taken as `inlet - outlet`, the stepper's `u -= gain * e` at `gain = 1` gives exactly `u_new = outlet`. **The copy is the step rule.** A gain below one is the relaxation the old package called `relaxation_factor`.

+What travels upstream is Legendre coefficients, not samples.
+A sampled profile would be three columns over as many span stations as the mesh has — a dense Broyden Jacobian of that size squared, and a mesh artefact in every `output.yaml`.

+**Low order is a claim about the physics, not a convenience.** A Legendre fit to an endwall boundary layer is pointwise poor and integrally good: order 4 recovers a third of the wall deficit but the blockage to 4%, and the blockage stops improving past order 8 while pointwise error keeps falling.
+That trade is right only if what propagates round the loop is the integrated deficit rather than the wall value — which it should be, the near-wall flow being re-established by the no-slip wall just downstream of the inlet plane.
+If that proves wrong the answer is a wall-clustered fitting coordinate, not more modes.
+`test_the_fit_recovers_blockage_but_not_the_wall` pins both halves so that changing the default is a decision.

+### Two scales, so two tolerances

+`DPo` and `DTo` are fractions of dynamic head and dynamic temperature; `DAlpha` is degrees.
+One number cannot serve both — 0.01 is slack on a head fraction and absurd on an angle — so `Repeat` overrides `tolerances()` and `clips()` with `atol_head`/`atol_angle` and `clip_head`/`clip_angle`.
+The old package had this right where it had the normalisation wrong, clipping pressure at 0.1 and angle at 16.

+Both are *absolute*, which is why neither is `rtol`: normalising by dynamic head makes that a fixed scale rather than the value being compared, and `rtol` means relative-to-the-value everywhere else here.
+The inherited `tolerance` and `clip` go unused and are ignored outright rather than blended, so setting one cannot quietly do half of something.

+### Measuring the exit profile

+Cut the last station, interpolate to a structured cut, mass-average over the pitch, subtract the mixed-out mean, normalise by that station's *own* dynamic head — normalising each end by its own is what makes "repeating" mean the shape repeats rather than the dimensional deviation.

+Two things there are easy to get wrong and were:

+* **Span fractions come from arc length, not from index.**
+  `interpolate_to_structured` clusters its nodes cosine-wise, which on a seventeen-point cut differs from uniform by a tenth of the span — and differs most at the endwalls, exactly where the profile is doing something.
+* **`mass_average` reduces over faces**, so it returns one fewer value than there are nodes, and the span fractions must be face centres to match.

+`ember.average.mass_average(..., axes=(1,))` does the pitchwise average in one call, which it could not until its zero-flux guard was fixed: the reduction handled partial axes correctly but the guard `if np.abs(denominator) < 1e-14` assumed a scalar, so a partial reduction raised about an ambiguous truth value instead of returning a profile.

 ## Starting from designs already run

 An iteration begins wherever the file leaves its knobs, and then spends CFD on